matrud/matrud/README.md

 - 👋 Hi, I’m @matrud
 - 👀 I’m interested in ...
-IT, Medicine(Pharmacy, neurobiology, immunology),  Chemistry
+IT Programming[C++, JavaScript, Python] and all topics around for ex.
+Pentesting, Medicine(Pharmacy, neurobiology, immunology), Chemistry
 - 🌱 I’m currently learning ... everyday something new
 - 💞️ I’m looking to collaborate on ... don't know yet
 - 📫 How to reach me ... rudziksmateusz@gmail.com